 The new exemption presents certain implementation issues and until further guidance is issued by the FDIC, OCC, and the Federal Reserve Board it is unclear how this exemption will operate in practice.
 First, the Agencies will have to release guidance on what a “good faith effort” means in contacting appraisers.
 Second, the Agencies will need to determine documentation necessary to demonstrate compliance with the “three appraisers” requirement, the “five-day” limitations, and “customary timeliness standards.”
 Finally, the Agencies will have to determine the impact of taking advantage of the exemption on selling mortgage loans made without an appraisal.
 While this exemption may help certain rural communities, its implementations and effect remain to be seen.
 However, what this provision signals are that Congress acknowledges that appraisal shortages are in issue in certain areas of the country and that tailoring of regulations is needed to provide relief for impacted areas.

-The Appraiser Qualification Requirements Are Creating Barriers to Entry
+The Appraiser Qualification Requirements Have Traditionally Created Barriers to Entry

 The Appraiser Qualifications Board (AQB) establishes minimum education, experience, and examination requirements for appraisers to obtain a certification under the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (FIRREA) provisions.12 A bachelor’s degree requirement for Certified appraisers took effect in 2015, meaning that an appraiser cannot become certified without a college degree.
 With the onerous 2,000-hour experience requirement for trainees earning little to no pay and the 150 hours or so of additional appraisal education required for licensing, the odds seem stacked against replacing the supply of retiring appraisers with new recruits.
 This is a huge challenge for the profession.13